And I'd say the media can barely keep its pants up.

 I'm only 15.

-But where do you get the impression that that we're giving up on the younger generation here?
+But where do you get the impression that we're giving up on the younger generation here?

-Well, it just seems like that uh in the last election, a lot of the kids that I know have seem to think that voting for Obama is the cool thing to do.
+Well, it just seems like that in the last election, a lot of the kids that I know have seemed to think that voting for Obama is the cool thing to do.

-But most young people are are motivated by hip and cool and and pop culture things and feelings.
+But most young people are motivated by hip and cool and pop culture things and feelings.

-Uh most young people are by virtue of being too young, just not that informed yet.
+Most young people are, by virtue of being too young, just not that informed yet.

-They haven't been Alive long enough to have acquired uh certain information, education, and and matured around it.
+They haven't been alive long enough to have acquired certain information, education, and matured around it.

-And so I mean I I have honestly thought about just getting an education and leaving the country.
+I mean, I have honestly thought about just getting an education and leaving the country.

 I mean, it's been horrible.

-Uh just my family's farm has been tax depth.
+It's just my family's farm has been taxed that.

-You know, I look, I know how you feel.
+You know, I know how you feel, and you're not alone.

-There are I did an interview with a guy uh for my newsletter two days ago.
+I did an interview with a guy for my newsletter two days ago.

-His name is Conrad Black, and he has written an extensive book on the history of America from the perspective of the founding to present day how it became the greatest nation on earth, how it became the world's real lone superpower.
+His name is Conrad Black, and he has written an extensive book on the history of America from the perspective of from the founding to present day, how it became the greatest nation on earth, how it became the world's real lone superpower.

-And it's uh it's heavy reading, it's but it's exceptionally good.
+And it's heavy reading, but it's exceptionally good.

 It's called the flight of the eagle, if you're interested.